Passionatecricketer/ML-Problems/README.md

 Regression problem

 Started analyzing pubg past records dataset obtained from kaggle competetion(Not able to upload csv files due to the size of the files being too large)

+Day -> 7

+Regression problem

+Downloaded the datasets provided by yes bank for thier datathon and started analyzing it to predict basis point spread zone of aaa mutual funds